annadruzhinina/Java-Essentials/JavaBasic/README.md

 Add dependencies in the dependencies section of pom.xml and update the project by running Java: Update Project from the Command Palette.
 For Gradle:
 Add dependencies in the dependencies section of build.gradle and refresh the Gradle project.

+# Eclipse

+1. Instaling
+2. Created new Java project
+3. Created new package and class in it

+# About Java
+dataTypes: premitive and referance
+premitive: int, double, char, boolean, long, float, short, byte

+class - method
+overloading polimotfism

+Полиморфизм